Moqume/Background-Manager-WP/readme.txt

 == Changelog ==

-= X =
+= 0.9.3 (January 14, 2012) =
-* Fixed: Background overrides for individual pages and posts was not honored when 'Select a random image' was set to 'At each browser session'.
+* Fixed: Background overrides for individual pages and posts were not honored when 'Select a random image' was set to 'At each browser session'.
+* Fixed (Potentially): Under certain circumstances, PHP crashes when generating the embedded URI data for overlays, causing the web pages not to finish rendering.
+* Changed: Preview image is now centered
 * Added: Support for background opacity

 = 0.9.1 (January 5, 2012) =